 - FELLOWSHIP TRAINING — Contributions fund the training of the next generation of physicians, chiropractors, and therapists in integrative medicine.
 Fellows train and practice at Cincinnati-based Alliance Integrative Medicine, providing free or low-cost care through the Get Well Program.

 - THE GET WELL PROGRAM — Funds cover the cost of providing free or discounted integrative therapies to the underserved.

 - MAYA’S WAY — Funds cover the cost of providing free or discounted integrative therapies to patients pursuing well-being while facing cancer.

-Make your check payable to Integrative Medicine Foundation and mail it to:
+or make your check payable to Integrative Medicine Foundation and mail it to: